FitzwilliamMuseum/egyptiancoffins/_pakepu/decoration.md

   -
     image: brushstroke3.jpg
     caption: Detail showing the beginning and end of the brushstrokes on Pakepu's inner coffin.
+  -
+    image: paintdrip.jpg
+    caption: Smeared drips of red paint from the kneeling figures of Isis on Pakepu's inner coffin lid.
+  -
+    image: anotherpaintdrip.jpg
+    caption: The interior of Pakepu's inner coffin box showing drips of red paint indicating the box was painted on its side.
+  -
+    image: brushstroke5.jpg
+    caption: Painted decoration on Pakepu's inner coffin showing the overlaps between the lid and box.
 ---

 There are two main components in the decoration of Pakepu’s coffins.
 This includes: